-The best AT&T phone just became a dramatically more difficult decision in October because Apple's iPhone 7 and iPhone 7 Plus launched on the carrier.
-That's not to mention three already great Samsung phones have been on the network for months, not counting the discontinued Samsung Galaxy Note 7, of course.
-No need to fret, we've gone ahead and thoroughly tested then ranked all of the best AT&T phones available, from the iPhone 7 ($650, 32GB) to the Samsung Galaxy S7 Edge ($794) to help you decide which phone you want in your pocket for the next year or two.
+The best AT&T phone for December now includes Apple's iPhone 7 and iPhone 7 Plus.
+That's not to mention two already great Samsung phones have been on the network for months, not counting the discontinued Samsung Galaxy Note 7, of course.
+No need to fret about decisions, because we've gone ahead and thoroughly tested then ranked all of the best AT&T phones available, from the iPhone 7 ($650, 32GB) to the Samsung Galaxy S7 Edge ($794) to help you decide which phone you want in your pocket for the next year or two.
 This is handset shopping made easy!
 Read on for the easy way to choose a new phone on AT&T.

 - Jump straight there: AT&T's phones page

 - Choose your plan: The best AT&T plans available this month

 - See also: 10 best smartphones in the US

 TechRadar's guide to finding the best AT&T phone for you

 To rank the best AT&T phones out there, we reviewed just about every contender and balanced the value of the phone compared to AT&T's asking price.
 We also disregarded any personal preferences and/or biases towards specific operating systems, be it Android, iOS or Windows.
 All of these phones are available through AT&T's main Mobile Share Value plan and can be financed with AT&T Next, which spreads the cost of the phone over a set amount of time.
 For this article, we'll be looking at the AT&T Next 24 plan, which spreads the cost of the phone over 30 months, with an option for upgrade after 24 months.
 If you're still shopping for a plan with AT&T, check out our breakdown of the best plans the carrier has to offer.